 Exercise 3: Cluster the words

-Instruction: Assign the following words meaningfully to the categories "Greetings" or "Farewells".
+Instruction: Assign the following words to the categories "Greetings" and "Farewells" to learn them better.

 Begrüßungen